 Pin to Pinterest!

 Here’s a good pin :-).

-We stayed at Hotel Vistabella as media guests for the purpose of this review on SandInMySuitcase.
+We stayed at Hotel Vistabella as media guests for the purpose of this review.
 As ever, however, we kept the right to write what we like.